Panasonic GH5s vs Sony A7S III

 Studio photographers will appreciate that the Panasonic GH5s (unlike the A7S III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GH5s and the A7S III are recent models that are part of the current product line-up.
 The A7S III replaced the earlier Sony A7S II, while the GH5s does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH5s and A7S III can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Sony A7S III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GH5s or the Sony A7S III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.